TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 30/1 Samuel 30.10.md

 ---

-But David pursued, he and four hundred men; for two hundred stayed behind, who were so faint that they could not go over the brook Besor.
+But David pursued, he and four hundred men; for two hundred stayed behind, who were so faint that they couldn't go over the brook Besor.